PrincetonUniversity/slurm_mnist/README.md

 conda activate tf-cpu
 ```

 Be sure to include `conda activate tf-cpu` in your Slurm script.
+For tips on running on CPUs see [this page](https://github.com/jdh4/tensorflow_performance).

 ## Example for version 1.x